yesean/resume/README.md

 This is my
 [up to date resume](https://github.com/yesean/resume/blob/main/resume.pdf) written in a fun web stack.
-I've used latex in the past, but I'm a front end dev, so why use something sucky for styling when I could use HTML/CSS/JS instead!
+I've used latex in the past, but I'm a front end dev, so why use something sucky for styling when I can use HTML/CSS/JS instead!

 ## Overview